 There are many activities you can enjoy close to home, whether you're visiting your favorite public, state or national park, or just spending time in your neighborhood.
 While various activities may not be possible during some seasons, there are many ways to be active outdoors throughout the year.
 Get moving with these low-risk outdoor activities during the COVID-19 pandemic:

-If you’re unvaccinated, avoid crowded sidewalks and narrow paths and choose routes that make it easy to keep your distance.
-Wear a mask outdoors in places where there is a high risk of COVID-19 transmission.
+If you're unvaccinated, avoid crowded sidewalks and narrow paths and choose routes that make it easy to keep your distance.
+Wear a well-fitted mask indoors in public if you live in an area with a high number of people with COVID-19 in the hospital and new COVID-19 cases.
 Don't wear a mask during activities in which it might get wet, such as swimming.